All Episodes

 Why private lives and politics are always public, and that's what this means.

-I just want you to listen at the audio sound bites.
+I just want you to listen at the audio soundbites.

-Uh last actually, this morning on uh KTVU or KTUV TV in San Francisco, an unidentified anchor is interviewing CNN's political expert William Schneider, and they had this exchange about my remarks about the Edwards campaign.
+Last, actually, this morning on KTUV TV in San Francisco, an unidentified anchor is interviewing CNN's political expert, William Schneider.

 Well, that's pure cynicism.

-This was a difficult decision which he reached in collaboration with his wife, and uh I think she will be an asset.
+This was a difficult decision which he reached in collaboration with his wife, and I think she will be an asset.

 Okay, so they focus on me, which we all knew here.

-That's why the trusted staff cowering in fear in the corner was worried I would get in trouble.
+That's why the trusted staff, cowering in fear in the corner, was worried I would get in trouble.

 Well, let's look at some other comments, shall we?

-Last night on the NBC Nightly News, anchor Brian Williams talking with the infobabe reporter at Kelly O'Donnell, and Brian says to her, What about the politics of this?
+Last night on the NBC Nightly News, anchor Brian Williams talking with the Infobabe reporter at Kelly O'Donnell.

 He, after all, is running for president as a Democrat.

-Now, of course, as a cancer survivor and a person battling a recurrence, many people will find her a sympathetic figure, and that's something that certainly helps uh John Edwards in this way.
+Now, of course, as a cancer survivor and a person battling a recurrence, many people will find her a sympathetic figure, and that's something that certainly helps John Edwards in this way.

 Senior advisors say that Elizabeth has always sort of made him more human, sort of balanced John Edwards in the public's eye.